Skip to main content

 Training

-Anonymous Alerts, along with our District's initiative motto of "See Something, Say Something", has provided countless tips to investigators, allowing potential threats to be investigated and arrests to be made before violence occurs at our campuses.
+Anonymous Alerts, along with our District's initiative motto of "See Something, Say Something", have provided countless tips to investigators, allowing potential threats to be investigated and arrests to be made before violence occurs at our campuses.

 The Pasadena Independent School District Police Department's Emergency Response Team utilizes and trains all PISDPD Police Officers.
 We believe every officer may potentially respond to an active shooter event and make a difference.
-Therefore all our officers should be trained and capable of handling such events.
+Therefore, all our officers should be trained and capable of handling such events.

-The PISDPD ERT program has evolved greatly from its original concept and continues to evaluate and incorporate applicable training models to make officers' response; quick and efficient in order to save the lives of our students, and staff members.
+The PISDPD ERT program has evolved greatly from its original concept and continues to evaluate and incorporate applicable training models to make officers' response quick and efficient in order to save the lives of our students and staff members.

 • Pasadena I.S.D.
 Police